bogorodskiy/awa/README.md

 P.S.

-If you have any questions or comments, you can send it here on github or to email arestic@ya.ru .
+If you have any questions or comments, you can send it here on github or to email arestic@ya.ru.

+Test .apk file is located at apk directory of the project.